 "We offer our firm and united protest against the new Educational Bill."
 This is the opening sentence of a statement issued from a meeting of the Central Council of the Catholic Clerical School managers in Dublin on Wednesday.
-Two of the men in the new department, they asormous power, could govern schools, appoint and dismiss managers, arrange programmes of instruction, decide what books were to be used, appoint inspectors and ordoctor's hall, whither he was carried.
-He give a farmer security and not to yield gamisers, regulate courses of training colleges, and, in a word, they could mould and The Managers' Association declare that. taking their stand on the principle that the only satisfactory system of education for The usual fines were imposed.
+Two of the men in the new department, they asormous power, could govern schools, appoint and dismiss managers, arrange programmes of instruction, decide what books were to be used, appoint inspectors and orleges, and, in a word, they could mould and The Managers' Association declare that. taking their stand on the principle that the only satisfactory system of education for The usual fines were imposed.
 Catholics is that wherein Catholic children are taught in Catholic schools by Catholic teachers under Catholic control, they hold that the education Bill is radically unsound The managers protest against the unanglicising their children, they will meet it with unflinching opposition.
 Limerick Union Clerkship.
-Mi Patrick Brennan, who was elected Terk, Limerick Union, while a prisoner in Belfast jail, attended the Guardians' meeting on Wednesday, during temporary reduring Mr Brenuan's imprisonment, wrote intimating their intention to apply to the A Limerick Quack.
+M. Patrick Brennan, who was elected Clerk, Limerick Union, while a prisoner in Belfast jail, attended the Guardians' meeting on Wednesday, during temporary reduring Mr Brenuan's imprisonment, wrote intimating their intention to apply to the A Limerick Quack.

 Besides those to other Irish celebrites over the grave of a remarkable Limerick O'Brien) for executors. man named John St. John.
 This worthy had already won fame in London as an artist when he turned his talents to medicine, and became notorious as a quack doctor, professing to cure anything or anybody.
-Londoners swore by his remedies, and he amassed a fabulous fortune within a few years.
+Londoners' swore by his remedies, and he amassed a fabulous fortune within a few years.
 Several Irish physicans of note are loss of appetite, and dizziness.
 He canlikewise buried here, including Dr Robert not work if he is sick.
 Why should you the illustrious Celtic scholar of that name.
 Martial Law Protest in South Tipperary.